 - No rapidfire posting!
 In fact, you can probably post once a day, or even less.
 No one likes seeing a single user dominating their feed with multiple photos all at once!

-For more social media tips, check out 5 Social Media Mistakes Soapmakers Make (And How to Fix Them) and The Starter Guide to Kicking Ass on Social Media with 12 Quick Tips.
+For more social media tips, check out 5 Social Media Mistakes Soapmakers Make (And How to Fix Them).

 Ready to rock it?
 Get to work!